-In addition, the Series D warrants contain full ratchet anti-dilution protection upon the issuance of any common stock, securities convertible into common stock or certain other issuances at a price below the then-existing exercise price of the Series D warrants, with certain exceptions.
-In the event that the Company issues securities convertible into common stock in connection with an issuance of other of its securities in a single integrated offering, the new exercise price will be determined by calculating the aggregate consideration received by the Company for such other securities less \$0.10 per convertible security.
-In addition, the Company has the right at any time during the term of the Series D warrants to reduce the then-existing exercise price to any amount and for any period of time deemed appropriate by our board of directors.
+In addition, the Series F warrants contain full ratchet anti-dilution protection upon the issuance of any common stock, securities convertible into common stock or certain other issuances at a price below the then-existing exercise price of the Series F warrants, with certain exceptions.
+The Company has the right at any time during the term of the Series F warrants or the Series H warrants to reduce the then-existing exercise price, with respect to all or any portion of any outstanding Series F warrant or Series H warrant, respectively, to any amount and for any period of time deemed appropriate by our board of directors, in its sole discretion.
 The terms of the warrants, including the anti-dilution protections described above, may make it difficult for us to raise additional capital at prevailing market terms in the future.

-If, at any time while the warrants are outstanding, we declare or make any dividend or other distribution of our assets to holders of shares of our common stock, by way of return of capital or otherwise (including, without limitation, any distribution of cash, stock or other securities, property, options, evidence of indebtedness or any other assets by way of a dividend, spin off, reclassification, corporate rearrangement, scheme of arrangement or other similar transaction) or we grant, issue or sell any options, convertible securities or rights to purchase stock, warrants, securities or other property pro rata to the record holders of any class of common stock (in each case, "Distributed Property"), then each holder of a warrant shall receive, with respect to the shares of common stock issuable upon exercise of such warrant, the Distributed Property that such holder would have been entitled to receive had the holder been the record holder of such number of shares of common stock issuable upon exercise of the warrant immediately prior to the record date for such Distributed Property.
+If, at any time while the warrants are outstanding, we declare or make any dividend or other distribution of our assets to holders of shares of our common stock, by way of return of capital or otherwise (including, without limitation, any distribution of cash, stock or other securities, property, options, evidence of indebtedness or any other assets by way of a dividend, spin off, reclassification, corporate rearrangement, scheme of arrangement or other similar transaction) or we grant, issue or sell any options, convertible securities or rights to purchase stock, warrants, securities or other property pro rata to the record holders of any class of common stock (in each case,

+"Distributed Property"), then each holder of a warrant shall receive, with respect to the shares of common stock issuable upon exercise of such warrant, the Distributed Property that such holder would have been entitled to receive had the holder been the record holder of such number of shares of common stock issuable upon exercise of the warrant immediately prior to the record date for such Distributed Property.